-Each residency recipient will have a shared, furnished studio space with 24/7 access to NCC’s facilities from September 1, 2017, to August 31, 2018.
-In addition to the workspace, each fellowship includes a materials and firing stipend, and professional development and enrichment opportunities through NCC’s education, exhibitions, and sales gallery programs, for qualified and interested fellows.
-A group exhibition featuring work produced during the fellowship period will take place in January 2019, at Northern Clay Center, at the conclusion of the grant period.
-Recipients have the opportunity to present a brief image talk about their work in conjunction with the exhibition.
+Each residency recipient will have a shared, furnished studio space with 24/7 access to NCC’s facilities from September 1, 2019, to August 31, 2020.
+In addition to the workspace, each fellowship includes a materials and firing stipend and professional development and enrichment opportunities through NCC’s education, exhibitions, and sales gallery programs, for qualified and interested fellows.
+A group exhibition featuring work produced during the fellowship period will take place in January 2021, at Northern Clay Center, at the conclusion of the grant period.
+Recipients have the opportunity to present a brief slide lecture on their work in conjunction with the exhibition.

-The Anonymous Artist Studio Fellowship (formerly the Anonymous Potter Studio Fellowship) will be awarded to two emerging ceramic artists working in a functional, sculptural, or installation-based manner.
-The Fogelberg Studio Fellowship will support two emerging ceramic artists working in a functional manner, who are interested in pursuing a career in studio pottery.
+The Anonymous Artist Studio Fellowship (formerly the Anonymous Potter Studio Fellowship) will be awarded to two emerging ceramic artists working in a functional, sculptural, relational, or installation-based manner.
+NEW IN 2019!
+The Fogelberg Studio Fellowship will support 1 - 2 emerging ceramic artists from Minnesota working in a strictly functional manner, who are interested in pursuing a career in studio pottery.

-If you have questions about the eligibility of your work, or how this residency can be successful for you, please contact Director of Learning and Engagement, Jill Foote-Hutton at 612.339.8007 x314 or email@example.com.
+If you have questions about the eligibility of your work, or how this residency can be successful for you, please contact the Coordinator of Artist Services and Storytelling, Jill Foote-Hutton, at firstname.lastname@example.org.

-These programs are made possible by generous contributions from several anonymous donors, from Smith Sharpe Firebrick Supply, as well as various secondary market sales at Northern Clay Center, with the intention to nurture the creative expression of aspiring ceramic artists.
+With the intention to nurture the creative expression of aspiring ceramic artists, these programs are made possible by generous contributions from several anonymous donors, from Smith Sharpe Firebrick Supply, as well as various secondary market sales at Northern Clay Center.

 - Please note: a college degree is NOT required to apply for this or any NCC award.
 We encourage applicants who would like to make clay and creativity a continuing part of their lives, even if they do not or have not pursued it in a post-secondary institutional setting.

-- You CAN APPLY for all, but CANNOT RECEIVE any combination of the Emerging Artist Residencies, Jerome Ceramic Artist of Color Residency, NCC’s Education Technician/Resident Artist position, and the Warren MacKenzie Advancement Award.
+- You CAN APPLY for all, but CANNOT RECEIVE any combination of the Emerging Artist Residencies, NCC’s Education Technician/Resident Artist position, and the Warren MacKenzie Advancement Award.

 - Current Emerging Artist Residents cannot apply again until three years after the date of their award.
-(A 2016 residency recipient cannot apply again until the 2019 grant cycle.)
+(A 2018 residency recipient could not apply again until the 2021 grant cycle.)

 Schedule and Application Process

 - A current resume (maximum of two pages formatted as a pdf document), with your name at the top of each page OR a list of 10 Significant Artistic Experiences that have impacted your development as an artist.
 Choose one option or the other, two options will not be accepted.File should be labeled with last name, first initial, and RESUME (example: doejRESUME.pdf)